-Two killed in fire at ONGC plant in Navi Mumbai
+Four killed, three injured in fire at ONGC plant in Navi Mumbai

 The fire broke out in a stormwater drainage at an oil and gas processing plant, the company said.
 Gas is being diverted to a Gujarat plant.

-Two people were killed in a fire at a plant of the Oil and Natural Gas Corporation in Navi Mumbai on Tuesday morning, PTI reported, quoting the police.
+Four people were killed and three injured in a fire at a plant of the Oil and Natural Gas Corporation in Navi Mumbai on Tuesday morning, PTI reported, quoting the police.
 The fire has been doused, the company said.

 The fire broke out in a stormwater drainage at an oil and gas processing plant in Uran area, the company said on Twitter.
 The blaze had no impact on oil processing, while gas was diverted to Hazira plant in Gujarat, ONGC said.